How to watch Samsung's foldable Unpacked 2023 in Canada

 We’re also expecting to see Galaxy Watch variants at the event.
 Samsung will reportedly release a Galaxy Watch 6 40mm with a 300mAh battery, a Galaxy Watch 6 Pro 42mm with a 300mAh battery, a Galaxy Watch 6 44mm with a 425mAh battery and a Galaxy Watch 6 Pro 46mm with a 425mAh battery.

-Apart from the foldable and the Watch 6, Samsung will also likely reveal its new tablet lineup.
+Apart from the foldable and the Watch 6, Samsung will likely reveal its new tablet lineup.
 We’re expecting to see the South Korean giant reveal the Tab S9, the Tab S9+ and the Tab S9 Ultra at the event.
 Leaks suggest that the Tab S9 will feature an 11-inch AMOLED display with a 120Hz refresh rate, while the S9+ will sport a 12.4-inch panel with a 120Hz refresh rate, and lastly, the Tab S9 Ultra will feature a 14.6-inch panel with a 120Hz refresh rate.

-We aren’t sure about other hardware or software-related announcements that might come at the event.
+We aren’t sure about other hardware or software-related announcements that might appear at the event.
+For everything we expect to see at Samsung’s upcoming summer keynote, follow this link.

 Whatever might be the case, you can follow along with MobileSyrup’s coverage of the event on our homepage as well as on Twitter, Facebook and Instagram or check the showcase out for yourself on Samsung’s YouTube page or Samsung’s website.